kpcyrd/boxxy-rs/README.md

 Tempted to test if you can escape it, if only you had a shell to give it a try? boxxy is a library that can be linked into a debug build of an existing program and drop you into an interactive shell.
-From there you can step through various stages of you sandbox and verify it actually contains™.
+From there you can step through various stages of your sandbox and verify it actually contains™.

 ## Development